/

 LA, the ‘Creative Capital of the World’, has several galleries, museums, theaters, and entertainment venues.
 City has many private institutions and colleges, many of which focus in the creative arts, in addition to its large public universities.

 According to US News and World Report’s National Universities category, USC and UCLA are among the top 25 American universities.
-International students that choose Los Angeles benefit from the surrounding beaches, woods, and mountains and year-round sunshine.
+International students who choose Los Angeles benefit from the surrounding beaches, forests, and mountains, as well as year-round sunshine.

 It’s no surprise that Los Angeles is called the “salad bowl of cultures.”
-You’ll hear different languages and see different cultures in every area, which may make it a welcoming place for foreign students.
+You’ll encounter diverse languages and cultures in every area, making it a welcoming place for international students.

 Top UniversitiesAvailable CoursesAverage Monthly Expense